-Imagination is our essence
+Imagination and creating is our essence

 Psychologist Robert Maurer noted in an interview that children are “playacting from the time they have words and the ability to move.

 “Most of us get corrupted in that pursuit and go after other things like money, power, possessions.
 But acting, in its true sense, is the essence of the human spirit.”